jchaike/Simpstagram/README.md

 This Readme consists the instructions required to get your Instagram's recent photos easily.

-The script works by checking for the existence of "theParameters.php" whose contents and purpose is described in this document.
+The script works by checking for the existence of "parameters.php" whose contents and purpose is described in this document.

 Installation